Lucas-Fonte/aws-ecs-express-app/README.md

 ## Deployment instructions

-**OBS:** This one of the possibilities of deploying and how it has been done for this specific proof of concept since the application runs in a container it could easily be changed.
+**OBS:** This one of the possibilities of deploying and how it has been done for this specific proof of concept since the application runs in a container it could easily be changed as well as the CI/CD choice.

 - Create an AWS account (if needed)
 - Configure [IAM Admin](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) (if needed)